Knauss Marine Policy Fellowship

 - Applicants must have an interest in ocean, coastal and Great Lakes resources and in the national policy decisions affecting those resources.

-As a reference, prospective students are encouraged to review the most recent Knauss fellowship student guide, and the more inclusive guide to fellowships offered through Sea Grant.
+As a reference, prospective fellows are encouraged to review the most recent Knauss fellowship student guide and the more inclusive guide to fellowships offered through Sea Grant.
+Additionally, complete details about the opportunity are available online through the National Sea Grant Office.

 Jessica Eason, 2023 Knauss Fellow, is working as a Congressional Affairs Knauss Fellow at the Office of Legislative and Intergovernmental Affairs, at the National Oceanic and Atmospheric Administration.
 We recently caught up with Jessica to find out how things are going.